DensityCo/charts/README.md

 ReactDOM.render(<MyChartComponent oneProp="foo" />, document.body);
 ```

 ### Whoa.
-But then how do I make a react-based chart?
-DID YOU THINK OF THAT?
-HUH?
-HUH?
+How would I create a react / angular / vue / some other framework-bsed chart?
+Here's a react example.
+These concepts should translate to any other framework.
 ```javascript
 import * as React from 'react';
 import ReactDOM from 'react-dom';